MadMando/ai-setup-with_docker/README.md

 ## Requirements

 1. **Docker Desktop**
    - Download and install it from [Docker Desktop](https://www.docker.com/products/docker-desktop).
+   - Restart when asked by docker installation.
+   - START DOCKER!
+Don't forget, you don't have to sign in or register; click on skip on the upper right.
    - Ensure it is running before proceeding.

 2. **Windows Only**